- Your graduate group might have additional requirements — check your graduate program policies.

 a.
 Criteria for Determining Unsatisfactory Progress

-- An overall grade point average below 3.0; or
+- A cumulative grade point average below 3.0; or

 - A grade point average below 3.0 in two successive semesters; or

-- Fewer than eight units completed and applicable toward the advanced degree requirements in the last two semesters; or
+- Fewer than 8 units completed and applicable toward the advanced degree requirements in the last two semesters; or

 - Failure to pass a required examination in two attempts; or